 DISADVANTAGES

-User involvement to product development
+User involvement in product development

 Too much dependency on the prototype, which may lead to insufficient analysis of requirements

-A working model of the system is produced to allow users to better understand it Inexperienced users might confuse prototypes with the complete system
+A working model of the system is produced to allow users to understand it better Inexperienced users might confuse prototypes with the complete system

 User feedback is fast and makes room for better development solutions The prototypes may be reused to deploy an app but this won’t be feasible in technical perspective